 Illegal, unregulated and unreported (IUU) fishing has been directly linked to health and safety violations, forced labor and inhumane treatment of fishers.
 However, it has been difficult to control because:

-- Fishing vessels that are operating under flag countries that are not party to International Labor Organization (ILO), International Maritime Organization (IMO) and Food and Agriculture Organization (FAO) conventions can transship seafood at sea
+- Fishing vessels operating under flag countries that are not party to International Labor Organization (ILO), International Maritime Organization (IMO) and Food and Agriculture Organization (FAO) conventions can transship seafood at sea

 - Fishers often do not have a mechanism for reporting abusive labor practices

-- Governments do not always have the funding to enforce existing regulations on forced labor
+- Governments do not always have the funding to enforce existing forced labor regulations

 The lack of monitoring and enforcement of local and international conventions and regulations, including those against IUU fishing, contributes to the exploitation of workers in the fishing sector and hinders conservation goals by depleting fish stocks.

-As consumers become increasingly concerned about the human rights of laborers – including the problem of fishing slavery – as well as the reduction of fish populations, they are beginning to demand traceable, sustainable seafood.
+As consumers become increasingly concerned about the human rights of laborers, including the problem of fishing slavery, and decreasing fish populations, they are beginning to demand traceable, sustainable seafood.
 They want to know that the seafood brands they purchase are socially responsible and source from suppliers that engage in ethical fishing practices.

 Fishing vessel audits from SGS can help you protect your brand reputation by demonstrating your commitment to sustainable sourcing.
 Whether you operate a single vessel or a fleet, we can help you measure your wild caught supply chain’s performance against internationally recognized standards.